automenta/mb7/doc/README.vsn.md

 ### Decentralization: Freedom Woven In

-By 2026, SemanticScribe’s decentralized backbone—built on a Nostr-like network—is thriving.
+By 2026, Netention’s decentralized backbone—built on a Nostr-like network—is thriving.
 The `"public"` tag shares NObjects globally; `"share": "npub..."` targets friends.
 Offline-first design, now enhanced with local language models, keeps it humming without internet reliance.